Sample Answer

 For this discussion:

-- Describe an advertisement that was misleading and did not provide complete and honest information about the product or service.
+• Describe a misleading advertisement that did not provide complete and honest information about the product or service.
 Your example can be from print, television, radio, or the Internet.
 It can be local, national, or international.

 Regulating Advertisers